Brian's Journal - Summer 2010 - Spain

 As departure day approached we found our list of remaining tasks beginning to look more manageable, less intimidating.
 Two days ago I finally managed to book places for our first two nights, in Toledo, and the next two, in Granada.
 Yesterday I hung curtains in the bedroom to block the light and vacuum-packed the bedding and clothing Susan wanted vacuum-packed.
 This morning I backed up the computer and filled out the application for insurance for the Tunnel Marathon.
 Susan found luggage that would work and travel clothes that she was reasonably comfortable with.
 David washed the windows around the house and cleaned the carpets in the bedroom and den with the machine I rented at Home Despot.
 We filled the recycling bin to overflowing and put out three packed trash barrels on Sunday night, a new record.
 The house looks better than it has in years.
 Cleaning the house and putting or throwing things away has lifted a big burden off Susan; she's almost happy about the place for a change.
 She's delighted too about losing weight, close to 20 pounds since the beginning of the year.

 I woke up several times starting around 5:30AM, scarcely an hour after falling asleep, but was too sleepy to get up.
 The air was mild, almost sticky, the songs of birds floated in through the open windows and a soft breeze waltzed with the curtains.
-Somtime around 9AM I didn't fall back to sleep.
+Sometime around 9AM I didn't fall back to sleep.
 Susan was already up and in the shower by the sound of it.
 A door was rattling somewhere.
 Later I learned it was Diana who'd been trapped in her room when the doorknob came off in her hand.
 She was stuck in there for about a half an hour before Susan, returning from the bathroom, heard the door rattling and let her out.

 Awake enough now for a run, I went downstairs and dug a leftover pancake out of our foodpack in Alison's refrigerator.
 Morning runs without at least a few calories first can be tough.
 Alison came in and suggested I try to catch Donna on the aqueduct trail.
 It appears to be an old rail trail and it runs straight and level a little over a mile through white pines and mixed hardwoods and along a lake before terminating at highway 9.
-We flushed three bright bluejays from a sunny glade on the way down to the trailhead and I heard a variety of trills and fragments of songs in the woods, a warbling vireo, a rose-breasted grosbeak, perhaps an oriole, some juncos.
+We flushed three bright Blue Jays from a sunny glade on the way down to the trailhead and I heard a variety of trills and fragments of songs in the woods, a Warbling Vireo, a Rose-breasted Grosbeak, perhaps an oriole, some juncos.
 I ran fast and reached the end in just 9 minutes, without catching up to Donna.

-I found her down a side trail to a small peninsula called Pickle Point which projects out into the lake, was puzzling over circular beds of bare gravel excavated in the algae-coated lakebed.
+I found her down a side trail to a small peninsula called Pickle Point which projects out into the lake, puzzling over circular beds of bare gravel excavated in the algae-coated lakebed.
 A foot or two from shore, they were about 15" wide and dug out an inch or two deep, coarse gravel remaining in the center with sand washed out around the margins.
 Each was guarded by a stout little fish, bluegills I think, silvery blue and green with indistinct vertical bars on their sides, bright red or orange along the belly and a black spot behind the gills.
 The guardian fish hovers over the center of its nest or circles slowly around it, standing its ground in front of me as I wade out to test the water.
 Deterred by the algae-encrusted milfoil and the skin of pollen scum on the surface of the water, I decided not to go for a swim.
 As we walked back along the trail towards Alison's, I asked about her work.
 She lost her big case, a custody battle involving a mother in Germany and a father in New Jersey.
 She did all she could, within reason, but was unable to overcome the judge's apparent bias towards placing the child with the mother.
 In Germany, the mother virtually always wins custody and it turns out that the judge, though a US citizen, was born and raised in Germany.

 05/26/2010 Boston, Dublin, Toledo Birding route Dublin bird list

 Had we been first off the plane in Dublin, we might have made our connection to Madrid but instead, delayed by long lines through security, we missed it by 10 minutes.
 David, who had taken a direct flight from Boston to Madrid, would have to find his way to Toledo without us.
 I got Euro change at a bar and logged onto an Internet computer for €1/8 minutes to email him and let him know he was on his own.
 Fortunately I'd given him the hotel information.
 He waited at the airport for us until around noon before checking email and finding my message.
 He managed to navigate Metro to the Plaza Elliptica bus station and find the "directo" bus to Toledo, then catch a taxi to Hotel Diamantista.
 We didn't learn whether or not he'd made it until we ourselves arrived around 2230.
-Swee was quite worried about him.
+Susan was quite worried about him.

 Our room at the Hilton Dublin Airport (Malahide Road and N32) for €38, was quiet and dark.
-Swee pulled the shades and was asleep within minutes.
+Susan pulled the shades and was asleep within minutes.
 Peering out around the curtain I spotted a Pied Wagtail and gave up trying to bring up a local map on my IPod.
 I'd just go out and explore on foot.
 The neighborhood wasn't promising.
 The Hilton sits at a junction of two busy bulevards kitty-corner to a Tesco shopping center and surrounded by housing projects and light industry.
 I felt nervous about the neighborhood so left my camera behind, heading out past the Tesco and a big vacant lot then looping back around to the right, keeping to the big streets so as to avoid the housing projects and the gangs of hostile youths I imagined to lurk therein.
 I encountered a few women out shopping, a couple of kids playing around in a field, a white and black horse with huge hairy feet tethered in the median strip, and finally, some greenspace, a public park (Darndale Park) consisting of a vast lawn.
 Towards the far side a half dozen men were sitting with 10 foot fishing poles on a concrete sidewalk encircling a small pond.
-The fishing didn't look promising, shallow water choked with trash and weeds.
+The fishing didn't look promising in the shallow water choked with trash and weeds.

 Along the far side of the park a line of low trees and tall shrubs bordered the divided roadway which runs north from the hotel.
-Across the roadway (look right for oncoming traffic!) behind another hedgerow, I found a big short-cropped pasture guarded by an iron picket fence, but there was a hole in the fence inadequately sealed off by rope and scrap metal, and clearly well-used for local access judging by the dirt path through the hedge.
+Across the roadway (look right for oncoming traffic!) behind another hedgerow I found a big short-cropped pasture guarded by an iron picket fence, but there was a hole in the fence inadequately sealed off by rope and scrap metal and clearly well-used for local access judging by the dirt path through the hedge.
 What caught my attention was the grove of hardwoods across the pasture and the wholly unfamiliar bird songs emanating from them.

 I returned to the Hilton for my camera and set off to explore.
 I found more big-hoofed horses in the pasture and well-worn trails leading into the woods across a small muddy stream, but no sight or sound of other people; it looked safe.
 And it was.
 For a couple of hours I explored the woods and the wheat fields and hedgerows beyond.
 I found old camps in the woods, tarps, sheet metal and fire rings, and a huge pile of empty beer cans but no current residents other than horses and hares and a nice variety of birds.
 The hedgerows and woods were dense and the birds seemed more skittish than at home.
-I imagined that might be an adaptation to centuries of human predation, that men had perhaps been hunting the wildlife here for a millenium or more.
+I imagined that might be an adaptation to centuries of human predation, that humans had perhaps been hunting the wildlife here for a millenium or more.
 I still found a nice variety of birds though, and managed to identify quite a few of them.

 Back at the hotel I woke Susan up and we had a difficult hour or so getting packed up again and back to the airport.
 Susan couldn't get the shower to work and then it would only run hot water so at her insistence I called room service then she figured it out by the time they arrived.
 At the airport we enjoyed a leisurely lunch of Fish and chips and Eggs Florentine courtesy of Aer Lingus (lots of food but overpriced I thought at €43) before getting to the gate just in time to wait another 20 minutes for our delayed flight.
 Having not slept at all in the 27 hours since waking up at Ali's yesterday, I was asleep before our plane left the gate.
 Not for long though.

 I woke up to a planeful of Irish schoolgirls practicing their Spanish vocabulary words.
 We glimpsed Cornwall through fluffy cumulus clouds, then later some dry-looking mountains with a few lingering patches of snow as we began our descent into Madrid.
 Spain from the air looked as I imagined it would, though greener - yellow-green fields, gray green groves and orchards, rusty limestone outcrops, dry blue sky.
 We met the challenge of finding the Metro, getting change, buying tickets, finding the bus station and boarding the directo bus to Toledo, following David's trail we hoped.
-On the subway we played musical chairs; I gave my seat to an older woman, then the girl next to me moved across the aisle to a seat next to her girlfriend, then a young African-looking man got up as if to get out at the next stop, indicating that I could take his place across from Swee, and finally I moved myself, my backpack and my plastic shopping bag of food and fleece over next to Swee for the last few stops.
+On the subway we played musical chairs; I gave my seat to an older woman, then the girl next to me moved across the aisle to a seat next to her girlfriend, then a young African-looking man got up as if to get out at the next stop, indicating that I could take his place across from Susan, and finally I moved myself, my backpack and my plastic shopping bag of food and fleece over next to Susan for the last few stops.
 From Terminal 2 at the airport we took one subway line, the only one we realized after skipping the first train that came by, to Muros Ministerios then switched to line 6 to Plaza Elliptica to get the bus to Toledo from the Estacion del Autobus Sur.
 The subway was €2 each, the bus €4.71, both tickets dispensed by machines.
 The bus station in Toledo was an empty concrete cavern lit by yellowing flourescents.
 Upstairs we found a lone official in a glass-walled booth labeled Informacion who directed us to taxis outside the building.
 The driver of the first taxi in line knew Hotel El Diamantista and drove us there for €5.70.
 I gave him 7.
 We were both relieved nearly to tears when the proprietor, a quiet man in his 40's, said something about uno person in the room already when he'd been expecting tres.
 We climbed the stairs to room #214 and David opened the door.

 05/27/2010 Toledo Running and walking routes